MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 # MCNN Results

-Here are some results of the MCNN classificator on the tiles of Bolgona's LiDAR Dataset:
+In the following we show some results of the MCNN classificator on the tiles of Bolgona's LiDAR Dataset.
+On the left, the images show the point clouds in RGB values.
+On the right, the predicted labels.
+Buildings are orange, Grass is green, High Vegetation is yellow, Railway is brown, Roads are grey and Cars are white.

 <div style="display: flex; justify-content: space-evenly;">
   <figure style="margin: 0 10px;">